tink-crypto/tink/README.md

 Tink reduces common crypto pitfalls with user-centered design, careful implementation and code reviews, and extensive testing.

-Tink is an accumulation of decades of experiences in building and breaking real-world cryptosystems.
+Tink stems from combined decades of experience in building and breaking real-world cryptosystems.
 We are also maintainers of [Project Wycheproof](https://github.com/google/wycheproof), a framework for validating the correctness of crypto libraries, thus Tink has been